 We recognize the limitations of a single company in the face of social and environmental challenges and opportunities and seek collaboration with our stakeholders towards practical solutions.
-As an international group of companies in various supply chains we have many different stakeholders who have an impact on or are impacted by our business.
+As an international group of companies operating in various supply chains we have many different stakeholders who have an impact on or are impacted by our business.
+With some of these stakeholders we have direct and frequent contacts (e.g. employees, shareholders, suppliers, customers), with other stakeholders we are in dialogue less frequently and on a thematic base (e.g. governments, branch organizations, experts).